aedi/rpi/readme.md

-# this is my first playbook for raspberry pis #
+# this is my first Ansible playbook to manage Raspberry PIs #